 Before running the Content Transfer Tool, you must ensure that there is enough disk space in the

 crx-quickstart subdirectory of the source AEM instance.
 This is because the Content Transfer Tool creates a local copy of the repository that is later uploaded to the migration set.

-The general formula to calculate the require free disk space is as follows:
+The general formula to calculate the required free disk space is as follows:

 data store size + node store size * 1.5

-A migration set needs to be maintained throughout the content transfer activity to support content top-ups.
-A maximum of five migration sets per project in Cloud Acceleration Manager can be created and maintained at a time during the content transfer activity.
-If more than five migration sets are needed, you will need to create a second project in Cloud Acceleration Manager.
-However, this will require additional project management and out-of-product governance to avoid overwriting content on the target by multiple users.
+A migration set must be maintained throughout the content transfer activity to support content top-ups.
+A maximum of 20 migration sets per project in Cloud Acceleration Manager can be created and maintained at a time during the content transfer activity.
+If more than 20 migration sets are needed, create a second project in Cloud Acceleration Manager.
+However, this requires additional project management and out-of-product governance to avoid overwriting content on the target by multiple users.

 Follow the section below to understand the important considerations while running the Content Transfer tool:

-The minimum system requirement for Content Transfer Tool is AEM 6.3 + and JAVA 8.
-If you are on a lower AEM version, you need to upgrade your content repository to AEM 6.5 to use the Content Transfer Tool.
+The minimum system requirement for Content Transfer Tool is AEM 6.3 + and Java™ 8.
+If you are on a lower AEM version, upgrade your content repository to AEM 6.5 to use the Content Transfer Tool.

 java command can be executed by the user who starts AEM.